For years, the default answer to "we need feature X" was "subscribe to a SaaS for that." It is still the right choice in many cases.

 Here's what the public booking UI looks like:

 Building the first version was fast.
-The bigger win was what came after: because the feature lived inside my project, it was easy to keep tailoring it.
+The bigger win came later: because the feature lives inside my project, I can keep tailoring it.

 I added a small admin page to update availability settings without redeploying: weekdays, start/end time, base slot length, buffer time around busy events, minimum notice, maximum days ahead, and the "hold" time used to prevent double booking while a request is pending.

 The scheduler also supports connecting and disconnecting multiple Google accounts.
-That’s the whole point for many people: your availability is often split across several calendars, sometimes across personal and work accounts, and you want one merged “free/busy” view.
+That is the main point for many people: availability is often split across personal and work calendars, and you want one merged "free/busy" view.

-And then there’s the workflow nuance that generic tools rarely optimize for: sometimes the best scheduling flow isn’t “pick any slot in the next 30 days”.
-For group planning, I prefer sending a single link that’s locked to a specific week and a specific duration (30/60/90/120 minutes), so everyone looks at the same window.
+There is also a workflow detail that generic tools rarely optimize for.
+Sometimes the best flow is not "pick any slot in the next 30 days."
+For group planning, I prefer sending a single link locked to a specific week and duration (30/60/90/120 minutes), so everyone looks at the same window.

 So I added an admin tool that generates a signed, shareable weekly link and previews the availability before sending it: